Shell-crossings and shock formation during gravitational collapse in effective loop quantum gravity: Oppenheimer-Snyder Collapse

 \section{Oppenheimer-Snyder Collapse}

+In this section we revisit the Oppenheimer-Snyder (OS) collapse model \cite{Oppenheimer:1939ue} as a special case of the LTB spacetime in the effective LQG framework, with remarks on the use of generalized Painlev\'e-Gullstrand and comoving coordinates, and on the dust time gauge.

-Perhaps the simplest star collapse model is the one due to Oppenheimer and Snyder, where the collapsing star is assumed to have, at each instant of time, an energy density that is radially constant and a vanishing pressure, with vacuum outside \cite{Oppenheimer:1939ue}.
-In particular, the initial condition for $\rho$ is \beq \rho = \ee where $R_{OS}$ is the location of the surface of the Oppenheimer-Snyder (OS) `star' in terms of the comoving radial coordinate $R$.
-For simplicity, throughout the remainder of this paper we will consider the so-called marginally trapped case of $\mathcal{E} = 0$.
+The collapsing OS star is assumed to have a radially constant energy density, vanishing pressure, with vacuum outside; the initial condition for $\rho$ is \beq \rho = \ee where $R_{OS}$ is the location of the surface of the OS `star' in terms of the comoving radial coordinate $R$.

 Due to the fact that the interior is (a portion of) the homogeneous and isotropic cosmological Freidman-Lema\^itre-Robertson-Walker (FLRW) spacetime, it is possible to study LQG effects by assuming the interior dynamics are those given by loop quantum cosmology for a dust-filled FLRW spacetime, and use matching conditions to determine the exterior \cite{Lewandowski:2022zce, Bobula:2023kbo, Fazzini:2023scu} (see also \cite{Hossenfelder:2009fc, BenAchour:2020gon} for earlier work on OS collapse in LQG).
 Alternatively, the OS model can also be seen as a solution to the LTB spacetime and derived from the equations of motion given above \cite{Kelly:2020lec, Husain:2022gwp, Giesel:2022rxi, Giesel:2023hys}.